-The cruises to nowhere from Cape Town are extremely popular and normally sells out months before departure.
-For 2014 the cruises from Cape Town to nowhere will be on the MSC Sinfonia.
+Where does the cruise to nowhere go? (we often get asked this) - usually the Captain will steer the ship into an area where the weather is best, so passengers can enjoy some fun in the sun and calm waters.
+The cruises to nowhere from Cape Town are extremely popular and normally sell out months before departure.
+For the 2017/2018 cruise seasons, cruises from Cape Town to nowhere will be on the MSC Sinfona cruise ship, which replaced the MSC Opera.

 The Port Authorities in Cape Town would do well to improve the facilities - there were 2 tents which could not fit even a quarter of the passengers, and the rest of us made do outside with a strong wind blowing dust onto us.....eventually at 18h30 we got on board the ship.
 And if you wanted to breastfeed your baby, you got directed to a dirty portaloo.
 C'mon Cape Town, we can do better than this.